 While there are many steps in creating a website, branding is one of the most important.
 Whether you're working for another company or simply designing your own web design portfolio, it's vital to choose an approachable and relatable colour palette.
 This can seem a bit tricky, but don’t fret!
-In this article I'll offer some advice for finding the right colour palette for you, using psychological studies and colour theory.
+In this article, I'll offer some advice for finding the right colour palette for you, using psychological studies and the theory of colour.

 Know what emotions colours evoke

 You may have an idea of what you’d like the colour palette for your business to be, but before you set anything in stone, try to take a look at what the colours you’re thinking of using actually mean.
 That means asking: Do the colours convey the right emotions and are they attractive to my target market?
-It might seem like a silly question, but you can gain a lot of insight by looking into the psychology of colours.
+It might seem like a silly question, but you can gain a lot of insight by looking into the psychology of colours and colour theory.

 While a logo’s colour may seem like a casual choice made by the brand, you can be assured a lot of thought went into it.
 The colours used in the logos of these brands exude what they stand for – or at the very least, what they’re trying to stand for.